kylejones200/psis_4700_applied_ai/webslides/lecture2_Data-and-Models.md

 ## Questions to Reflect On

-What decision follows prediction.
+What decision follows prediction
-What happens when the model fails.
+What happens when the model fails
 Who bears the cost

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.